Characters: Fullmetal Alchemist Homunculi

 - Hybrid Monster

-- Hypocrite: Loves to cause pain and agony and laugh giddily over it, but if the tables turn expect Envy to bitch and moan about it the loudest of any of the Homunculi.
+- Hypocrite: Loves to cause pain and agony and laugh giddily over it, but if the tables turn expect Envy to complain the loudest of any of the Homunculi.

 - Irony: One of Envy's abilities is to transform into humans.
 Which must really tick Envy off, because even though Envy can pass off as a human, deep down Envy knows they can never be one.
 The one thing that turns the tables in a fight against any of their opponents is that they can only use information they find out about anyone they transform into—Hawkeye uses this against them (by bluffing that Mustang calls her Riza.)